Meet the Models

 -

-I am a visual artist in Northwest Detroit, originally from Waterford, MI.
-As a lifelong Michigander and member of the Sault Ste Marie Tribe of Chippewa I feel strongly about getting the word out about protecting our waters and land from polluters.
-I encourage anyone to use creative methods to spread the truth behind Line 5 and I encourage any level of involvement.
+As a mother and Michigander, she feels strongly about getting the word out about protecting our waters and land from polluters.
+She encourages anyone to use creative methods to spread the truth behind Line 5 and encourages any level of involvement.
 From hand making info stickers, wearing a t-shirt that starts the conversation, giving public comment, or direct donation to oilandwaterdontmix.org

 -